Skip to main content

 Option 1: Travel and Re-Entry

-1. Depart the U.S. as soon as you can after the violation of status has occurred.
+1. Depart the U.S. as soon as oossible after the violation of status has occurred.

 2. Obtain a new I-20 form with a new SEVIS ID.

-• Work with the Global Engagement Office to obtain a new I-20 form with a new SEVIS ID at least 60 days prior to the term you intend to return.
+• Work with the Global Engagement Office to obtain a new I-20 form with a new SEVIS ID at least 60 days prior to the term they intend to return.

 3. Pay the SEVP I-901 fee

-• If your visa is still valid and unexpired, you may be able to utilize the valid visa with your old SEVIS ID and the new I-20 form to enter the U.S. If your visa has expired, you will need to apply for a new visa with your new I-20 form.
+• If the student's visa still valid and unexpired, they may be able to utilize the valid visa with their old SEVIS ID and the new I-20 form to enter the U.S. If their visa has expired, they will need to apply for a new visa with their new I-20 form.

-• GEO is unable to verify the validity of your visa.
-You are encouraged to consult with the U.S. embassy/consulate that issued your visa to you in order to ensure its validity prior to traveling.
+• GEO is unable to verify the validity of visas.
+Students are encouraged to consult with the U.S. embassy/consulate that issued their visa to you in order to ensure its validity prior to traveling.

-5. Re-enter the U.S. within 30 days of the program start date listed on your new I-20 form and enroll full time.
+5. Re-enter the U.S. within 30 days of the program start date listed on their new I-20 form and enroll full time.

-• If you are admitted to the U.S. with your new documentation, you will gain F-1 status.
-However, you will have a new SEVIS record, which means that you must be in status for 2 semesters (fall and spring terms only) with the new record to be eligible to apply for OPT or CPT.
+If a student who is trying to regain status is admitted to the U.S. with their new documentation, they will come in with valid F-1 status.
+However, they will have a new SEVIS record, which means that they must be in status for 2 semesters (fall and spring terms only) with the new record to be eligible to apply for OPT or CPT.

 Option 2: Apply for F-1 Visa Status Reinstatement through USCIS